Otavie/weather-app/README.md

 This is a Weather App that provides users with up-to-date information on the weather conditions in different cities around the world.
 With this app, users can easily access information such as temperature, local date, local time (updated every 30 minutes), weather condition, humidity and visibility.

 ## Features

 - Current weather conditions displayed on the home screen
 - Hourly weather forecast for the next 24 hours
 - Search functionality to get weather information for any location
 - Option to switch between Celsius and Fahrenheit temperature units

 ## Technologies Used

 This app was built using the following technologies:

 - HTML, (S)CSS, and JavaScript
 - OpenWeatherMap API

 ## Usage

-Click in [Weather App](https://otavie.github.io/weather-app/) to open the web app and start using it.
+Click [Weather App](https://otavie.github.io/weather-app/) to open the web app and start using it.
 The home screen displays a search box where the name of a city is entered and searched.

 ## Contributing

 If you would like to contribute to this project, please follow these steps:

 - Fork this repository.